trussworks/Engineering-Playbook/infra/aws/govcloud.md

-  a very short period (as is common in some of our commercial AWS environments) can lock you out of the `Administrator` user; since we can get console access via role assumption, we recommend not having the password expiration on GovCloud accounts and instead treating this user as you would the `root` user in commercial AWS (ie, do not use it for anything other than bootstrapping or "break glass" cases).
+  a very short period (as is common in some of our commercial AWS environments) can lock you out of the `Administrator` user; since we can get console access via role assumption, we recommend not having the password expiration on in at least the GovCloud org-root account and instead treating this user as you would the `root` user in commercial AWS (ie, do not use it for anything other than bootstrapping or "break glass" cases).
 * GovCloud resources use a different AWS partition; this is the second part of an ARN.
 So while an ARN for a commercial resource might look like this: